Sonoma County Wineries Offering Food Pairings

 It's setting is spectacular, with 30-foot ceilings, walls made of reclaimed snow fence, and massive floor-to-ceiling glass walls that open to sweeping vineyard and bay views.

-And in the most intimate, behind-the-scenes way to experience this winery, the Vineyard Table includes a sommelier consultation before your visit, to customize your experience.
-This three-hour adventure includes a tour of the most exclusive areas of the winery, followed by a tasting of five single vineyard and library wines chosen to match your preferences, with five food pairings designed to accompany the wines.
+And the Chef's Table includes a sommelier consultation before your visit, to customize your experience.
+Taste five single vineyard and library wines chosen to match your preferences, with five food pairings designed to accompany the wines.
 By appointment only.
 Call for reservations.

 Details: 28700 Arnold Drive, Sonoma, 707-721-8700